magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Location Keys/Cliffside Wizard House.md

 - Wields the domain of Curiosity.

 Hooks:
-- The sound of loud horns can be heard if you try listening carefully.
+- The sound of a loud brass horn can be heard if you try listening carefully.
 -
 ##### 1st Floor
 - A study with self cleaning books.
 The fire here is called [[Campy]], a denizen of the [[Emberblight]] plane under the service of Erasmus.